hershd23/buzzdb-docs/docs/part1/lab1.rst

 Grading
 -------

-95% of your grade will be based on whether or not your code passes the autograder test suite.
+Grade will be based on whether or not your code passes the autograder test suite.
 These tests will be a superset of the tests we have provided.
-5% is for code quality.
 We will award partial marks for submissions that fail the autograder test suite (based on the writeup).

 Detailed Instructions